robinnong/poketypes/README.md

 To-do:
  - Refactor animations with React hooks and React Transition Group components
  - Add music
- - Fix the initial image loading time
+ - Fix the initial image loading time and cache images in the user's browser on game load